Triadic/OpenCart-Allstock/README.markdown

 ABOUT
 -----
-A module to report the products in stock
+A module to report the products in stock in OpenCart 1.3.4.

 INSTALL
 -------